What is cryptosporidiosis?

 - Wash your hands thoroughly with soap and water for 10 seconds after using the toilet, handling animals or their manure, changing nappies, working in the garden and before preparing food or drinks

 - Do not drink untreated water (for example, from lakes or streams).
-Boiling water will kill Cryptosporidium
+Boiling water by bringing to a rolling boil is sufficient to kill Cryptosporidium

 - Avoid swallowing water when swimming